What Is Post-Quantum Encryption and Why It Matters Now

 If your data has value in 5, 10, or 20 years, it's already at risk.

 For industries handling regulated data — finance, healthcare, legal, government — this isn't speculative.
 It's a compliance and fiduciary responsibility.
+Waiting to adopt quantum-resistant encryption isn't a neutral decision; it's an active bet that your adversaries won't get there first.

-The Opportunity
+The Enterprise IRM Opportunity

 Most enterprise IRM vendors are still solving yesterday's problems.
-They're focused on access controls, watermarking, and revocation — all important, but missing the point.
+They're focused on access controls, watermarking, and revocation — all important, but missing the larger point.

 Security isn't just about who can access a file.
 It's about whether that file will still be secure in the future.